jessemonroy650/html-jtoast-notifications/blog.md

 3. Next, add any text you wish in the `div`
 4. Call `jtoast.fire()` when the message is needed.

-To add your own style, create a CSS class with those style changes, and add the class to the `div` &mdash; like this:
+To add your own style, create a CSS class with those style changes and add the class to the `div` &mdash; like this:

     <div id=jtoast class='jtoast myclass'></div>